-HUMAN-CAUSED MORTALITY AND SERIOUS INJURY
+HUMAN-CAUSED MORTALITY AND SERIOUS INJURY Fishery Information

-Fishery Information

-A summary of recent fishery mortality and injury for this killer whale stock is shown in Table 1.
-More detailed information on these fisheries is provided in Appendix 1 of Barlow et al. (1997).
-In the California drift gillnet fishery, no offshore killer whales have been observed entangled (Julian and Beeson 1998, Julian 1997, Cameron 1998), but one killer whale from the Eastern North Pacific Transient Stock was observed taken in 1995, and offshore killer whales may also occasionally be entangled.
+A summary of information on fisheries that may take animals from this killer whale stock is shown in Table 1.
+More detailed information on these fisheries is provided in Appendix 1.
+In the California drift gillnet fishery, no offshore killer whales have been observed entangled (Julian 1997; Julian and Beeson 1998; Cameron and Forney 1999), but one killer whale from the Eastern North Pacific Transient Stock was observed taken in 1995, and offshore killer whales may also occasionally be entangled.
 Additional potential sources of killer whale mortality are set gillnets and longlines.
-In California, an observation program between July 1990 and December 1994 monitored 5-15% of all sets in the large mesh (>3.5") set gillnet fishery for halibut and angel sharks, and no killer whales were observed taken.
+In California, an observer program between July 1990 and December 1994 monitored 5-15% of all sets in the large mesh (>3.5") set gillnet fishery for halibut and angel sharks, and no killer whales were observed taken.
 Based on observations for longline fisheries in other regions (i.e. Alaska; Yano and Dahlheim 1995), fishery interactions may also occur with U.S. West coast pelagic longline fisheries, but no such interactions have been documented to date.